JavierM42/tailwind-mode-aware-colors/README.md

 - Works with arbitrarily nested structures.
 For example, if you had `primary-surface-variant-light` and `primary-surface-variant-dark`, the plugin would generate `primary-surface-variant`.

+- Works with `theme.extend.colors` too.

 - Of course, you can still use `dark:`, `md:`, `hover:` and any other Tailwind modifiers.

 ## Why isn't the plugin called in the `plugins` array of `tailwind.config.js`?

-`tailwind-mode-aware-colors` modifies your `theme.colors` object to add the new dynamic colors.
+`tailwind-mode-aware-colors` modifies your theme to add the new dynamic colors.
 The Tailwind engine and any other plugins you may be using will then pick those up.
 Because of that, it needs to wrap your Tailwind configuration and cannot be called in the plugins array.